 Stewart Conn lives in Edinburgh,whose inaugural Makar he was from 2002 to 2005.
-His publications include The Loving-Cup and Estuary (Mariscat) and from Bloodaxe Ghosts at Cockcrow, The Breakfast Room (2011 Scottish Poetry Book of the Year) and most recently The Touch of Time.
+His publications include The Loving-Cup and Estuary (Mariscat) and from Bloodaxe Ghosts at Cockcrow, and, The Breakfast Room, which won the Scottish Mortgage Investment Trust Book of the Year award for poetry in 2011.
+The Touch of Time: New & Selected Poems was published in 2014.
 He is one of twelve poets invited to mark the reopening of Scottish Opera's home, Glasgow's Theatre Royal.

 ‘The poet’s task, to seek